NV-Karthik/Algorithms-db/README.md

 Collection of all useful algorithms I find it useful to be implemented.
-Will keep adding to this list whenever possible
+Will keep adding to this list whenever possible.